 Speak about the community build process with confidence and offer advice through previous experience.

 To provide a tentative schedule of events or timeline including: the equipment delivery, the preparation of the site, post hole layout, digging of the holes, final leveling of the holes, pre-assembly, and playground construction.

 Be the same person that will be onsite during major phases of construction including: footer layout, equipment delivery, pre-assembly and playground construction.

 Have experience in coordinating at least 10 community build playground projects and have the references to prove it.
 (You should call or email references and ask about their experience)

-Be available for planning meetings if needed.
+Be available for planning meetings as needed.

 Provide plans and drawings, and any revisions as the plan develops or any changes are needed.

-Advise you what will be needed to build for your specific project: tools, quantity of concrete, machine to auger holes, wheel barrows, the number of volunteers needed, etc.
+Advise you what will be needed to build your specific project: tools, quantity of concrete, machine to auger holes, wheel barrows, the number of volunteers needed, etc.